 This is a laboratory course designed to help students see how chemical principles and concepts are developed from experimental observations and data.
 The student should be able to master certain skills, such as writing formulas, solving mole problems, and predicting reactions.
-(This course satisfies the state requirements of a physical science course).
+This course satisfies the state requirements of a physical science course.

-Advanced Chemistry (03101E1000) Recommended Prerequisite: Advanced Biology or teacher recommendation Lab fee \$25
+Advanced Chemistry (03101E1000)

-Year-lor
+Recommended Prerequisite: Successful completion of Algebra I or concurrent enrollment Lab fee

-Students in advanced science classes are expected to take AP science classes in 11th and 12th grades.
-Advanced Chemistry is designed as an enrichment course, emphasizing the same basic concepts as the regular course, but extending them in depth and scope.
+Advanced Chemistry is designed as an enrichment course, emphasizing the same basic concepts as the general chemistry course, but extending them in depth and scope.
 In addition to the regular requirements, the advanced course requires more mathematical problem solving and independent study.
 This course serves as the science prerequisite to all AP science courses.